JasonLocklin/Dissertation/outline.md

 nearly eliminate the ability to adapt saccades [@Optican1980;
 @Goldberg1993; @Takagi1998; @Barash1999]

-[Certain areas in particular] Medial, posterior, cerebellum (vermis and fastigial nuclei) is thought to be central in the control of accuracy and adaptive calibration of saccadic eye movements [for reviews see: @Hopp2004, @Pélisson2003, @Pélisson2010].
+[Certain regions in particular] Medial, posterior, cerebellum (vermis and fastigial nuclei) is thought to be central in the control of accuracy and adaptive calibration of saccadic eye movements [for reviews see: @Hopp2004, @Pélisson2003, @Pélisson2010].
 For example,